 Watamu and Gede Ruins

-A two-hour drive north takes you to Watamu.
-Here, you can explore the Gede Ruins, a 12th-century Swahili ghost town abandoned for reasons that remain a mystery to archaeologists.
-The ruins of palaces, mosques, and houses are now overgrown with ancient baobabs and inhabited by Sykes’ monkeys.
+Two hours north of Mombasa, Watamu offers world-class snorkelling and the added layer of history provided by the Gede Ruins — a 12th-century Swahili trading town abandoned in the 17th century for reasons that still divide archaeologists.
+The ruins of palaces, mosques, and residential houses are now overgrown by ancient baobabs and inhabited by Sykes’ monkeys, creating a setting that feels genuinely otherworldly.

 7. The Flavors of Mombasa: A Culinary Adventure

 You haven’t truly experienced Mombasa until you’ve eaten like a local.
-Swahili cuisine is a sophisticated fusion of African, Indian, and Arabic influences.
+Swahili cuisine is the result of African, Indian, and Arabic cooking traditions colliding and combining over centuries of trade.
+Mombasa is its capital.

 Street Food Tours